 Spirulina is a type of blue-green algae that people can take as a dietary supplement.
-People consider spirulina a superfood due to its excellent nutritional content and health benefits.
+People consider spirulina a superfood due to its nutritional content and potential health benefits.

-Spirulina has a high protein and vitamin content, which makes it an excellent dietary supplement for people on vegetarian or vegan diets.
+Spirulina contains protein and vitamins, making it a suitable dietary supplement for people on vegetarian or vegan diets.

-Consuming spirulina is one way to supplement protein and vitamins in people’s diets without notable side effects.
+Consuming spirulina is one way to supplement protein and vitamins in the diet.

 - 4.02 g of protein